-While at Alabama A&M University, Amanda continued to work with students as a long-term substitute teacher and remained active in the community through the Urban Planning Association student group.
-She became a leader amongst her cohorts and assisted professors in their research in walkable neighborhoods and community development.
-Projects that Rice enjoyed the most consisted of activities that required walk audits, community assessments, and teaching others about the planning profession.
-She was selected out of 100s of applicants to participate as a 2018 Summer Transportation Program for Diverse Groups (STIPDG) where she interned at the Indiana division of the Federal Highway Administration (FHWA).
+While at Alabama A&M University she continued to work with students as a long-term substitute teacher and remained active in the community through the Urban Planning Association student group.
+Rice became a leader amongst her cohorts and assisted professors in their research in walkable neighborhoods and community development.
+Projects she enjoyed the most consisted of activities that required walk audits, community assessments, and teaching others about the planning profession.
+Rice was selected out of hundreds of applicants to participate as a 2018 Summer Transportation Program for Diverse Groups (STIPDG) where she interned at the Indiana division of the Federal Highway Administration (FHWA).
 It was in Indiana that she discovered a need for advocacy in the Environmental Justice field and went on to write research papers on the topic during her final months at AAMU.
-She graduated in May 2019 with a 3.9 GPA, and the City of Milton was the first to discover her talents, post-graduation.
+Rice graduated in May 2019 with a 3.9 GPA, and the City of Milton was the first to discover her talents, post-graduation.

 She will be taking the lead on a variety of projects in the near future, including the city’s Youth Council.
 She will conduct historical research within local heritage sites in city neighborhoods and work in environmental programs.